eatnumber1/russ.har.mn/_posts/2008-8-14-negative-indexed-arrays.markdown

 {% endhighlight %}
 The reason this happens is that since arrays in C and C++ are linear in memory, you can do math on them (the `++array` and `--array`).

 So if the array looks like this:

 	 0xFADC  0xFADD  <-- This is the address
 	-----------------
 	| Hello | World |
 	-----------------

 If you printed your array (without an index), you would see `0xFADC`; the address of the first element.
-Therefore if you add one to that, your array's element 0 would point at memory address `0xFADD`, and it's element `-1` would point at memory address `0xFADC`.
+Therefore if you add one to that, your array's element `0` would point at memory address `0xFADD`, and it's element `-1` would point at memory address `0xFADC`.

-__Remember__: Don't try to `delete` an array like this before restoring it to the way it originally was or you will get a segfault.
+_Remember_, don't try to `delete` an array like this before restoring it to the way it originally was or you will get a segfault.

 A shorter way of doing it that doesn't involve using `new` is: